ourongxing/web-printer/README.md

   .print("The Modern JavaScript Tutorial")
 ```

+And run it by [tsx](https://github.com/esbuild-kit/tsx), in other ways may throw errors.
+I have no time to fix it now.

 But if you are a novice, follow me, maybe easier.

 First you shoud install [pnpm(with node)](https://pnpm.io/installation), [vscode(support typescript)](https://code.visualstudio.com/).